guido5544/hc-caas/README.md

 ## Limitations
 * **This library is not an officially supported part of HOOPS Communicator and provided as-is.**
 * No account/user management or security.
 This is BY DESIGN.
 CaaS is meant to be accessed behind a firewall from the server-side business logic of your application.
 An optional seperate node module for user management is available as well.
 See [here](https://github.com/techsoft3d/hc-caas-usermanagement) for more information.
-* Only tested on windows
+* Only tested on Windows

 ## ToDo